jalal246/move-position/README.md

 # move-position

-> Move element in a given array from one Index to another..with some extra
+> Move element in a given array from one index to another ..with some extra
-> functionalities.
+> functions.

 ```bash
 npm install move-position